 That rallycross experience definitely still shines through on occasion, too.

-Cindric’s charge to victory in Phoenix last Saturday night involved him banging doors with title rival Justin Allgaier and team-mate Noah Gragson as he threaded between the pair.
+Cindric’s charge to victory in the 2020 Xfinity season finale at Phoenix involved him banging doors with title rival Justin Allgaier and team-mate Noah Gragson as he threaded between the pair.
 It was a move that certainly wouldn’t have looked out of place during Cindric’s brief rallycross career.

 “It was very Timmy Hansen from Holjes, wasn’t it?”
 Cindric quipped. “‘I’m coming though!’”